 On the Type Js, the carrier wing is used in the same way, although the brace is now attached to the top of the

-wing instead of the Vertical post, and also uses a hydraulic cylinder
+wing instead of the Vertical post, and also uses the hydraulic cylinder usually used to control the bank sloper, moved down to seperate brackets

 Ditch Cutting Castings.
 One of the summertime uses of the Jordans were to Cut